Is it Time to Tackle the Bathroom Cleaning?

 Tips for effective Bathroom Cleaning.

 Love it or loathe it, we cannot escape that one room in our house – the bathroom (for obvious reasons)!
-It’s a multi-purpose room isn’t it?
-Sometimes it's where you hide from the energetic kid.
-Often, it’s where you fill up the tub and soak in some great self care.
+After all, it is a multi-purpose room.
+Sometimes it’s where you hide from the energetic kid.
+Often, it’s where you fill up the tub and soak for some comforting self-care.
 But it’s also where bath and body products pile up, where grout gets grimy, and where that stubborn tub ring mocks your efforts to keep things clean.
-Today we will go over a fast and easy way to clean the bathroom – and organization tips to keep it that way.
+So today, we will go over a fast and easy way to clean the bathroom – and organization tips to keep it that way.

 Steps for a Comprehensive Bathroom Cleaning